 - Applicant is a U.S. Citizen; - Complete resume submitted.
 See cover page for resume requirements.
-Experience that cannot be quantified will not be counted towards meeting the solicitation requirements; - Supplemental document specifically addressing how the candidate meets each of the Evaluation Factors submitted; - Ability to obtain a SECRET level security clearance (NOTE: Dual citizens may be asked to renounce second-country citizenship); - Ability to obtain a Department of State medical clearance; - Satisfactory verification of academic credentials.
+Experience that cannot be quantified will not be counted towards meeting the solicitation requirements; - Supplemental document specifically addressing how the candidate meets each of the Evaluation Factors submitted; - Ability to obtain a SECRET level security clearance (NOTE: Dual citizens may be asked to renounce second-country citizenship); - Satisfactory verification of academic credentials.

-A USAID Secret level security clearance and Department of State medical clearance are required prior to issuance of the contract for this position.
+A USAID Secret level security clearance is required prior to issuance of the contract for this position.

-Due to the urgent program requirements, individuals must be able to travel to post within 90 days after a contract is awarded.
+Due to anticipated program needs, individuals should be able to travel to post within 60 days after a contract is awarded.